Flood Risk & Drainage Guidance • Articles

 LLFAs require evidence that infiltration has been properly assessed and ruled out before allowing a discharge to sewer.
 Simply stating that the ground "doesn't drain" is not acceptable without supporting evidence.

-Fix: BRE 365 infiltration test results (from a site investigation), or reference to mapped geology and soils data demonstrating that ground conditions are unsuitable for infiltration.
-Many sites can use published BGS geological data as supporting evidence without commissioning a full site investigation.
+Fix: BRE 365 infiltration test results from a site investigation, or reference to mapped BGS geology and soils data demonstrating that ground conditions are unsuitable.
+Many sites can use published geological data without commissioning a full site investigation.

 Fix: FEH or IH124 greenfield runoff rate calculations, showing QBAR and 1 in 1 and 1 in 100 year runoff rates.
-Attenuation sizing must then be demonstrated to control post-development flows to these rates.
+Attenuation sizing must then demonstrate that post-development flows are controlled to these rates.

-LLFAs increasingly require a SuDS Maintenance and Management Plan (MMP) to be approved before granting drainage consent.
-Without one, the LLFA cannot confirm that the SuDS features will be maintained effectively over the long term.
+LLFAs increasingly require a SuDS Maintenance and Management Plan (MMP) before granting drainage consent.
+Without one, the LLFA cannot confirm that SuDS features will be maintained effectively over the long term.

 Many LLFAs have their own SuDS proforma that must be submitted alongside planning applications.
 Incomplete or incorrectly completed proformas are a common reason for objections, even where a good drainage strategy has been prepared.